kasra-sal/Network_Automation/README.md

 ```

 # Topology Diagrams
 To gain a better understanding of what we will be doing, I made topology diagrams.
 Use them as reference point.
+(Click to zoom in)

 ![Topology](https://user-images.githubusercontent.com/118489496/234165650-331bf932-a669-4fae-9560-7b0b3fbf6faa.png)